 Now most people who sew start with washing and ironing both the fabric and the pattern.
 If the pattern is exceedingly wrinkled, I'll iron it, and the same for the fabric.
 But I've never had shrinkage problems after washing, so I usually don't bother to prewash my cotton.
 Most of what I work with is either cotton/poly blends, quilters' cotton, or cotton broadcloth.
 Basically, it's inexpensive fabric that with a bit of effort can look very expensive.

 So, we've pinned down the first pattern pieces.
 Because this is a 1946 pattern for a little girl, it's going to be short.
 The back of the pattern envelope has a "finished garment length".
 This is important, because it tells us how short it will be.
 My next step is to go to the Simplicity website and check out the lengths of the same size dress.
 (The sizing on the big four hasn't changed since about the 1920s.)
 This dress is a size 3 and its finished length is 17.5 inches.
 I want plenty of room for Gracie to grow, so I left the 4 inch hem that the pattern calls for.
 Now, a dress that comes just below the knee for a size three is between 22 and 23 inches, so I'm going to add five inches to the skirt.
 This is where the seam gauge, ruler, and fabric pencil come into play.
 I set the seam gauge for 5 inches, and measured from the bottom of the skirt.
 Normally, I'd use the lines built into the pattern to add inches, but I didn't want to cut into a 1946 pattern, and the baby was trying to steal away my supplies, so I just added to the bottom.
-We'll keep using the seam gauge along the bottom, just to make sure that the measurement stays the same, and repeat for all four pieces of the body of the dress.

 Now that we've made the dots, it's time to connect them with the ruler.
 When I'm adding length, I prefer to draw out the extra cutting lines so I have something to follow: